-For TLD with auctions: If this TLD will conduct an auction for certain domain names.
+This TLD will conduct an auction for certain domain names such as premium domain names.
 Afilias will manage the domain name auction using existing technology.
 Upon the completion of the auction, any domain name acquired will then follow the standard lifecycle of a domain.